-Dylan is a multi-paradigm functional and object-oriented programming language.
-It is dynamic while providing a programming model designed to support efficient machine code generation, including fine-grained control over dynamic and static behaviors.
+Dylan is an object-functional language originally created by Apple for the Newton.
+Dylan is a direct descendant of Scheme and CLOS (without the Lisp syntax) with a programming model designed to support efficient machine code generation, including fine-grained control over dynamic and static behaviors.

 If you want to play around without having to install anything, try out the Playground.
 It has a fixed set of imports so you don’t have to worry about how to define libraries and modules right away.